-The architectural design is configured to permit a new and more dynamic pattern of City working and living by providing its occupants with a range of amenities close to hand.
-At ground level the street frontages will provide a significantly enhanced retail offer and a new diagonal route has been proposed providing improved connectivity to the north through the Campus.
+The architectural design is configured to permit a new and more dynamic pattern of city working and living by providing its occupants with a range of amenities close to hand.
+At ground level, the street frontages will provide a significantly enhanced retail offering and a new diagonal route has been proposed providing improved connectivity to the north through the Campus.
 A 13th floor restaurant, café and roof terrace will be accessed by glass lifts.

 561,254 sq ft Commercial development

 A highly sustainable building

 It is the client’s objective to deliver a highly sustainable building that achieves optimal internal environments for the enjoyment and wellbeing of the occupants with the development aiming to achieve a BREEAM Excellent rating.

 The project uses a predominately glass façade which creates a clean backdrop to the adjacent Grade II listed 1 Finsbury.
 Despite its glazed appearance the façade maintains a ratio of 40% clear to 60% opaque insulated areas minimising the cooling needed to keep its occupiers comfortable.
 The building form has been carefully designed in consultation with Arup’s Wind Engineers to ensure the climate at street level remains enjoyable.

 Using a 1:300 scale model of the proposed scheme and surrounding buildings in a series of wind tunnel workshops, the architects and wind engineers were able to optimise the massing of the buildings and incorporate wind mitigation measures without compromising the design.

 Advanced computational fluid dynamics (CFD) simulations provided a detailed picture of airflow patterns and enabled the optimum design and placement of screens, and landscaping features to minimise the effects of wind on pedestrians, as well as visitors to the 13th floor roof garden.
 These measures were crucial to the scheme’s successful application for planning permission.